TritonDataCenter/rfd/rfd/0038/README.md

       improvements in capping.
 This accounting mechanism should work in conjunction with the next item.
 The count is used to determine when the page scanner runs for the zone.
 We will track page "ownership" by zone.
-      We need to determine how disruptive adding a pointer onto onto each page_t will be.

-   3. We should leverage the system's approach for the page scanner when the zone is approaching its memory cap and start freeing pages from within the kernel.
+   3. We should leverage the system's approach for the page scanner when the zone is over its memory cap and start freeing pages from within the kernel.
 In particular, we want to scan pages bottom-up, and not have to go top-down from processes inside the zone.
 We want to avoid the process locking the top-down approach entails, since it causes the latency issues described earlier.
-We will use the traditional two-handed approach for the scanner and scan the page list associated with the zone to determine which pages are candidates to be freed.
+We will use the traditional two-handed approach for the scanner to determine which pages are candidates to be freed.

 ## High-Level Design Outline

 We want to keep the VM changes as simple and as low-overhead as possible.
+This outline describes a design with minimal impact on the VM system.
+There are also some more complex options, described later in this document, which can be considered for future work, if we determine it is necessary.

-   1. We will add one pointer to each page\_t to track the page's zone ownership.
-We want to minimize additions to the page_t since that space adds up.
+   1. We will add a zoneid to each page\_t to track the page's zone ownership (p\_zoneid).
+We want to minimize additions to the page\_t since that space adds up.
 The current size of the page\_t is 120 bytes and a 128GB machine has 33 million pages.
-Adding one pointer consumes 8 additional bytes.
-That is an additional 256MB on a 128GB machine.
-(TBD: can we reclaim p\_sharepad out of page\_t?
-That would save 4 bytes/page)
+Adding p\_zoneid adds either 4 bytes, or 0 bytes if we repurpose p\_sharepad.

-   2. The new pointer will be set to NULL for pages that are in use by the kernel, that are free, or that are in use by multiple zones.
+   2. The new p\_zoneid member will be set to ALL\_ZONES for pages that are in use by the kernel, that are free, or that are in use by multiple zones.
-      Otherwise, it will reference the zone\_t that is using the page.
+      Otherwise, it will be set to the zoneid that is using the page.

-   3. It looks like hment\_insert(), hment\_remove(), hment\_assign() and
+   3. hment\_insert(), hment\_remove() and hment\_assign() are where we
-      hment\_remove() are where we would hook in for zone ownership tracking.
+      hook in for zone ownership tracking.

-   4. We track the total number of unshared pages (pages used only by that zone) within the zone\_t.
+   4. We keep a count of the total number of unshared pages (pages used only by that zone) within the zone\_t.

-   5. When a zone first gets a new page, we set the page ownership pointer to the zone and increment the zone's page counter.
+   5. When a process first gets a new page, we set the page's p\_zoneid to the current zoneid and increment the zone's page counter.

-   6. If another zone gets the same page, we decrement the owning zone's page counter and  set the page ownership pointer to NULL.
+   6. If another zone gets the same page, we decrement the owning zone's page counter and reset p\_zoneid to ALL\_ZONES.

+   7. There will be two new functions to hook into hment\_insert(), hment\_remove() and hment\_assign().

+          add_page_mapping(page_t *pp)
+              if p_share is 0 (i.e. 1st mapping), set p_zoneid and incr zone cnt
+              else if p_zoneid matches current zone, do nothing else decr zone cnt and set p_zoneid to ALL_ZONES

+          rm_page_mapping(page_t *pp)
+              if p_zoneid == ALL_ZONES, do nothing
+              else if p_share is 0 decr zone cnt and set p_zoneid to ALL_ZONES

+      Since we're using a zoneid for p\_zoneid, add\_page\_mapping() will have to do a zone lookup by id for the 3rd condition (page now being shared with a different zone).
+The cost for this is probably fine since cross-zone sharing is less common.

-   7. When a zone's page counter hits the zone's physical memory cap we must add that zone to a list of zones for page scanning.
-This might be an AVL tree for quicker lookup.
-We must also make sure the page scanner knows it has to run.
+   7. When a zone's page counter hits the zone's physical memory cap we must add the zoneid to a list of zoneid's for page scanning.
+We will use a boolean array indexed by zoneid for direct lookup by the scanner.
+We also keep a count of how many zones are over their cap and we must also make sure the page scanner knows it has to run.

-   8. We will modify pageout\_scanner() so that it does its current work when the entire machine is low on memory, but otherwise, if there are any zones in the list of zones to pageout, then it will also scan and check pages against the ones in the AVL tree.
-This will continue to use the normal two-handed algorithm so that checkpage() on the backhand will reclaim pages that haven't been used recently.
-The logic for when the pageout scanner runs will need to be updated and we need to change some of the tunables around keeping this going when we have zones over their cap.
+   8. The pageout\_scanner() continues to do its current work when the entire machine is low on memory.
+Otherwise, if there are any zones in the list of zones to pageout (based on the array counter), then it will also scan.

+      For zone-related scanning, the scanner will check the page's p\_zoneid against the entry in the over-memory array.
+If that bit is set, the page is a candidate for being reclaimed.
+The scanner continues to use the normal two-handed algorithm so that checkpage() on the backhand will reclaim pages that haven't been used recently.
+The logic for when the pageout scanner runs will need to be updated to check the zoneid array counter and we need to change some of the tunables around keeping this going when we have zones over their cap (based on the counter).
-   9. Once a zone goes below its physical memory cap, we remove it from the pageout AVL tree.

-   10. If there are no zones in the AVL tree, the scanner can stop running.
+   9. Once a zone goes below its physical memory cap, we clear the zoneid bit in the zone pageout array and decrement the counter.
+If the array counter is 0, the scanner can stop running.

-   11. The zone physical memory cap will still be a soft cap.
+   10. The zone physical memory cap will still be a soft cap.
 That is, we won't change page\_create\_throttle() or do anything to prevent new pages being used by a zone that is over its cap.
 We can revisit this later, once the core work is complete.